b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** int

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to limit the user input to x(int) character

-..  note:: Not yet tested
+..  code-block:: python

-    ui.LineEdit({ 'ID': 'le_1',  'MaxLength': 50 })
+    ui.LineEdit({ 'ID': 'le_1',  'MaxLength': 10 })

 ReadOnly